(Is This the Way to) Amarillo: Background

 The song is based on a rhythmic feel Sedaka borrowed from "Hitchin' a Ride" by Vanity Fare.
 The song was originally to be titled "Is This the Way to Pensacola" referring to Pensacola, Florida, but Sedaka felt that Amarillo worked better than Pensacola.

 Tony Christie version

 The song was recorded by Tony Christie and released in the UK in November 1971, initially reaching number 18 on the UK Singles Chart.
-However, it was a substantially bigger hit at that time across Continental Europe, notably in Germany and Spain, where it made number one.
+However, it was a substantially bigger hit at that time across Continental Europe, including in Germany and Spain, where it reached number one.
 In the U.S., however, Christie's record stalled at #121 on the Bubbling Under the Hot 100.
-Following the re-issue of Christie's version in 2005 in aid of the charity Comic Relief, promoted with a video featuring comedian Peter Kay, the song gained even greater prominence, reaching number 1 in the UK.
+Following the re-issue of Christie's version in 2005 in aid of the charity Comic Relief, promoted with a video featuring comedian Peter Kay, the song reached number 1 in the UK.

 In 2006, the song was played at the World Cup Final in Berlin and was also played by the Central Band of the Royal British Legion on Centre Court at Wimbledon before the start of the Men's Singles final.